Yemen timeline

 2005 March-April - More than 200 people are killed in a resurgence of fighting between government forces and supporters of the slain rebel cleric Hussein al-Houthi.

 2007 January-March - Scores are killed or wounded in clashes between security forces and al-Houthi rebels in the north.

-2007 October - Volcano erupts on the Red Sea island of Jabal al-Tair where Yemen has a military base.

-2007 November - Clashes between Yemeni tribesmen and army personnel protecting a Ukrainian oil company leave 16 people dead in the south-eastern Shabwa province.
+Rebel leader Abdul-Malik al-Houthi accepts a ceasefire in the summer.

-2008 January - Renewed clashes between security forces and rebels loyal to Abdul-Malik al-Houthi.
+2008 January - Renewed clashes with Houthi rebels.

-2008 April - Clashes with troops as southern Yemenis protest against alleged northern bias in state job allocation.
-One man killed.

-2008 March-April - Series of bomb attacks on police, official, diplomatic, foreign business and tourism targets.
-US embassy evacuates all non-essential personnel.

-2008 September - Attack on US embassy in Yemeni capital Sana'a kills 18 people, including six assailants.
-Six suspects arrested.
+2008 September - A-Qaeda attack on US embassy in Sanaa kills 12 people.

-2008 October - President Saleh announces arrest of suspected Islamist militants allegedly linked to Israeli intelligence.

 Demands for reform

-2008 November - Police fire warning shots at Common Forum opposition rally in Sanaa.
+2008 November - Police fire warning shots at opposition rally in Sanaa.
 Demonstrators demand electoral reform and fresh polls.
-At least five protesters and two police officers injured.

-2009 February - Government announces release of 176 al-Qaeda suspects on condition of good behaviour.

-2009 August - The Yemeni army launches a fresh offensive against Shia rebels in the northern Saada province.
+2009 August - The Yemeni army launches a fresh offensive against Houthi rebels in the northern Saada province.
 Tens of thousands of people are displaced by the fighting.

-2009 November - Saudi Arabia says it has regained control of territory seized by Yemeni rebels in a cross-border incursion.

 2009 December - Yemen-based branch of al-Qaeda claims it was behind failed attack on US airliner.
-The government calls on the West for more support to help it combat the al-Qaeda threat.

-2010 February - Government signs ceasefire with Houthi northern rebels, which breaks down in December.

 2010 September - Thousands flee government offensive against separatists in southern Shabwa province.